thirdweb-example/nft-gallery/README.md

 npx thirdweb create --template nft-gallery
 ```

+## Environment Variables

+To run this project, you will need to add environment variables.
+Check the `.env.example` file for all the environment variables required and add it to `.env` file or set them up on your hosting provider.

 ### 1. Deploy or Import Your NFT Collection

 If you haven't already deployed your contract, head over to the thirdweb dashboard and create your own [NFT collection](https://thirdweb.com/thirdweb.eth/TokenERC721) contract.